 Pursuant to the AGM of Stockholders of the Company as stated in Notarial Deed No. 29 dated May 27, 2022 of Ashoya Ratam, S.H., M.Kn., the Company's stockholders approved the distribution of cash dividend for 2021 amounting to Rp14,856 billion (Rp149.97 per share).
 The Company paid cash dividend on July 1, 2022.
 Under the Limited Liability Company Law, the Company is required to establish a statutory reserve amounting to at least 20% of its issued and paid-up capital.
-The balance of the appropriated retained earnings of the Company as of December 31, 2022 and December 31, 2021 amounting to Rp15,337 billion, respectively.
+The balance of the appropriated retained earnings of the Company as of March 31, 2023 and December 31, 2022 amounting to Rp15,337 billion, respectively.

-(Amounts in the tables expressed in billions of Indonesian Rupiah, unless otherwise stated)
+As of March 31, 2023 and For the Three Months Period Then Ended (unaudited) (Amounts in the tables expressed in billions of Indonesian Rupiah, unless otherwise stated)